colpal/actions-batch-docker/README.md

   `gcr.io/your-project-id/task-b/alpine:$COMMIT_SHA`
 - `tasks/task-c/Dockerfile` would be tagged and deployed as `gcr.io/your-project-id/task-c:$COMMIT_SHA`
+- `tasks/task-c/Dockerfile.debian` would be tagged and deployed as `gcr.io/your-project-id/task-c/debian:$COMMIT_SHA`
 - `tasks/task-c/Dockerfile.ubuntu` would be tagged and deployed as `gcr.io/your-project-id/task-c/ubuntu:$COMMIT_SHA`

 This workflow would **not** build/deploy the following:

 - `tasks/task-a/Dockerfile.debian` would not be built because it did not change
+- `tasks/task-c/Dockerfile.centos` would not be built because it did not change
 - `unrelated/Dockerfile.centos` would not be built because it is outside of the root directory